HBN Service Release Notes

 3769309

-Description: A ping or other IP connectivity from a locally connected host in vrf-X to an interface IP address on the DPU/HBN itself in vrf-Y will not work, even if VRF route-leaking is enabled between these two VRFs.
+Description: A ping (or other IP connectivity check) from a locally connected host in VRF-X to an interface IP address on the DPU/HBN itself in VRF-Y will not work, even if VRF route-leaking is enabled between these two VRFs.

 Workaround: N/A